milewdev/feed_simple/README.md

 $
 ```

+The feed_simple:load task should be run say once every hour using something like
+[cron](http://en.wikipedia.org/wiki/Cron) or [Heroku
+Scheduler](https://devcenter.heroku.com/articles/scheduler).

 ###Code Notes

 The application was created using [rails-api](https://github.com/rails-api/rails-api)
 and therefore serves json responses.

-The feed_simple:load task should be run say once every hour using something like
-[cron](http://en.wikipedia.org/wiki/Cron) or [Heroku
-Scheduler](https://devcenter.heroku.com/articles/scheduler).

-The application works as follows:
+It works as follows:

 - rake task feed_simple:load deletes all records from the Contents table,
 retrieves XML data from the RSS feed url, converts the XML to JSON, and stores